The UNGA Resolution to Welcome and Operationlise

 “In the current geopolitical context, sustained commitment to the rule of law is more important than ever,” noted Ralph Regenvanu, Minister of Climate Change of Vanuatu.
 “Climate change is no exception.
 Upholding the Court’s clarification of existing obligations is essential for the credibility of the international system and for effective collective action.”

-Since States now must make the decision to co-sponsor the UNGA resolution, it is of utmost importance that we all share with rest of the world and our government representatives that the groundbreaking climate change advisory opinion from the ICJ must be fully endorsed by adopting the strongest possible resolution for the planet and its people.
+Since States had to make the decision to co-sponsor the UNGA resolution, it was of utmost importance that we all shared with rest of the world and our government representatives that the groundbreaking climate change advisory opinion from the ICJ must be fully endorsed by adopting the strongest possible resolution for the planet and its people.

-The Advocacy Package comes with useful resources such as a Template Letter that can be sent to State representatives to co-sponsor the resoolution and a Social Media Package with useful graphics and captions to inform and engage your audience.
+WYCJ co-created the Advocacy Package that came with useful resources such as a Template Letter that could be sent to State representatives to co-sponsor the resolution and a Social Media Package with useful graphics and captions to inform and engage your audience.

 Youth led the way: the ICJ has spoken, the law is clear – now the world must act